cncf/kubernetes-community-days/planning/content-management.md

 * [Here is how to become a speaker](https://sessionize.com/playbook/tips-for-new-speakers) you can share this, as it shows you how to submit an application via Sessionize

 Recruiting a diverse speaker slate requires extra effort.
 Some ideas for this include:
-* Kubernetes Community Days prohibits all male panels.
+* Kubernetes Community Days prohibits all-male panels.
 Please plan to have a minimum of two women speakers on a panel.
 This ensures if there is a cancellation you will have gender diversity.
 * Contact organizations like [Black Girls Code](http://www.blackgirlscode.com/)
 * Check relevant meetups for past speakers
 * Consider bringing in speakers from outside the region to improve diversity